TEN7 Contractor Quick Start Guide

 - Fill out the Know Your Team ice breaker – the team will learn about you, and vice versa

-- Log in to Slack and say hi! 👋🏻
+- Log in to Slack, add your profile photo so we know who you are, and say hi! 👋🏻

 - In the meantime, we will get you set up with…